 The Donald Cook Scholarship: The Cook Family Foundation was established by Donald Cook, a 1924 graduate of the University of Michigan.
 In his honor, the University annually awards a four-year scholarship (amount varies based on need) to a student from the Shiawassee region who is enrolled in the UM College of Literature, Science & the Arts (LS&A) in Ann Arbor.
 Financial need is considered in awarding this scholarship.
 Any scholarship applicant from the Shiawassee County area who has applied to the LS&A school in Ann Arbor is automatically considered for this award.

-Bruce and Jacqueline Cook Scholarship: Each year, Bruce and Jackie Cook provide separate funding for a four-year, full-tuition scholarship to the University of Michigan.
+Bruce and Jacqueline Cook Scholarship: Each year students are nominated for this four-year, full-tuition scholarship for an undergraduate degree to the University of Michigan.
 The scholarship award is based on three primary criteria:

 Recognition: We are proud of student success and accomplishments.
 The Cook Family Foundation presents its scholarships in person at high school honors events.
 Enrolled UM students are also recognized at our annual U of M Scholarship Awards event(s) each year.